nypesap/nypesap.github.io/docs/blog/posts/0011-SAP-Fiori-custom-app-identification.md

 Another example is naming transport packages with all ABAP dictionary objects created for the custom app.
 By following the contents of such a transport package, it is possible to gain insight into how the app is built without the need to reiterate it in technical documents.
 Keeping a list of the apps with their IDs will also remind you to update your documentation constantly.

 ## Reason 2: Communication in Projects
-Clear identification of the applications in scope helps address the following challenges:
-1. How can users identify the correct app when contacting the support center agent?
-2. How can project members indicate the applications that require:
-   - Status tracking during the development, testing, and documentation process
-   - Assignment to a specific business area to establish responsibility during the development, testing, and support of applications
+Clear identification of the applications in scope helps address the following challenges: How can users identify the correct app when contacting the support center agent?
+How can project members indicate the applications that require: Status tracking during the development, testing, and documentation process Assignment to a specific business area to establish responsibility during the development, testing, and support of applications.

 ## Reason 3: Scope management
 The list custom apps and SAP standard apps enabled in FLP determine the project's scope.
 Adding a new app to the Fiori launchpad, especially a custom one, has a major cost impact thus, you should track it.
 By keeping the rule of including the app entry in the documentation before implementing it, you will gain scope control, together with documentation accuracy.